LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 //if switching users in current directory the relative path can list a directory with everyone permissions
 //but the absolute path to that file denies permission to the file in first place yet relative allows listing

+//include a script for how recursive delete will get handled

+Now that you understand directory permissions this section will expand on why it was important to know about how it works.
+The most notable permission to consider is the write and execute permission since that is what allows changes to the directory path.

 ```
 /home/Jimbo/SomeDir/file.txt